parsa-epfl/cloudsuite/swarm.md

 #### Example 2: running [Memcached](https://github.com/CloudSuite-EPFL/DataCaching) containers with Swarm and swarm-network

-In this example, we will run the simplest deployment of CloudSuite's Data Caching benchmark (i.e., a single client and a single server), where each container runs on a different host: we run the Memcached server on n1 and the Memcached client on n2.
+In this example, we will run the simplest deployment of CloudSuite's Data Caching benchmark (i.e., a single client and a single server), where each container runs on a different host.
+Let's assume we run the Memcached server on node n1 and the Memcached client on node n2.
 We assume that the respective Docker images have been pulled to their respective hosts.

 Run the server container on n1: